MSIA/2021-msia423-cai-hanyu-project/README.md

 ### 5.Upload the chocolate bar records to RDS database for recommendation

-The model pipeline in step 4 would automatically upload records to RDS; however, if user want to manually upload data to rds, please use the following command:
+**(Note: Please first check if data alreay exists in RDS database.
+If so, please DON'T re-upload data, which may causes duplicate issues in flask app.)**

+The following command would upload the pre-processed dataset to RDS for prediction use:

-`docker run --mount type=bind,source="$(pwd)"/data,target=/app/data -e MYSQL_USER -e MYSQL_PASSWORD -e MYSQL_PORT -e MYSQL_DB -e MYSQL_HOST chocolate run.py store_rds`
+`docker run --mount type=bind,source="$(pwd)"/data,target=/app/data -e MYSQL_USER -e MYSQL_PASSWORD -e MYSQL_PORT -e MYSQL_DB -e MYSQL_HOST chocolate run.py store_rds --file_path data/clean_data.csv`

 Connect to MYSQL database:

 `sh connect_mysqldb.sh`

-After connecting to MYSQL databse, use the following commands to check if table is successfully added:
+Use the following commands to check if table is successfully added to RDS database:
 ```
 use msia423_db;
 show columns from chocolates;